airalab/sensors-connectivity/README.md

 ## Pre-requirements

 IPFS daemon should be installed to build this package.
-Assuming you work in Linux:
+Assuming you work on Linux:

 ```
 wget https://dist.ipfs.io/go-ipfs/v0.8.0/go-ipfs_v0.8.0_linux-amd64.tar.gz